o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/actions.md

 Each Action Context is initialized with a default Action Context Mode whose identifier is just `default`.
 It is possible to assign an action to the default mode to ensure that it gets deactivated for any other mode that is defined elsewhere (unless it gets assigned to the new mode as well).

 By default, actions are assigned to no modes.
-This means that they will appear in every registered mode.
-Once a mode is assigned, then the behavior switches to only appearing in modes it was assigned to.
+This means that they appear in every registered mode.
+When a mode is assigned, then the behavior switches to only appearing in modes it was assigned to.

 ## Widget Actions